Mr-Smyth/circles/docs/Testing.md

     * Checked the home page on multiple browsers and devices
 * :clipboard: RESULT:
     * Page rendered as expected.
-    * Firefox 79.0 did however show some jerky-ness in the glow animation of my logo, and also in the view circles.
+    * Firefox 79.0 did, however, show some jerky-ness in the glow animation of my logo, and also in the view circles.
 I have tried
     Stack overflow and other online resources but as yet have not found a solution for this.

 </details>